 A: Yes.
 The Village manager will get our handyman to assist you.

 A: Smoking is only allowed in the designated areas in the common facilities.
 Smoking at home is allowed.

 A: Ramps are provided where appropriate and all homes will accommodate wheelchairs and can easily be fitted out to assist persons with disabilities.

-Availability of units are subject to change without prior notification.
+Availability and prices of units are subject to change without prior notification.